 A gout attack is physically very painful.
 You need the pain to stop.
 You need pain relief now!
 How can you get the best help for you?

 There are other types of gout agony.
 There’s mental anguish of worrying when pain will strike next.
 There’s agonizing about what you can eat, or what you must avoid.
 There’s the despair of worrying what to do next.

 I understand how to control all forms of gout agony.
 You must understand how to ask the right gout questions.

 I understand how to control gout

 You want to end your agony.
 You want answers fast.
 Here’s a quick guide to how to ask gout questions.
 If you ask in the right way, you get faster answers.
 If you provide the right information, you get better answers.

 If you like explanations, read them now.
 If you want to skip explanations, get fast answers at how to provide the right information.

 Last year, I introduced GoutPal Helpdesk service.
 Originally, this was to provide technical support.
 I intended to help people use my gout support services better.
 I wanted the Helpdesk to help me improve GoutPal for you.
 Instead, my Helpdesk was inundated with the questions I hoped would be asked in the forums.

 That taught me my old gout forum was “too clunky.”
 I’ve started to fix that by moving it to this new platform.
 I’m improving each GoutPal gout support service.
 I’m adding more gout support services.
 You can push this, by adding your suggestions for improvements.
-You should also review existing suggestions, and tick the Favorite link for all those you agree with.
-Add comments to suggest refinements, or to say why you disagree with the suggestion.
+Also, add replies to suggest refinements or to say why you disagree with the suggestion.